Zilliqa/dev-portal-old/docs/staking/phase1/ssn-operator/staking-ssn-commission-management.md

 ### Description

 `UpdateComm` allows the SSN operator to update the commission to a new rate.
-However, the delta of rate changes must not exceed [max commission change rate](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-11.md#staking-parameters) (`maxcommchangerate`) per cycle.
+An operator cannot update twice in the same cycle.
+The delta of rate changes must not exceed [max commission change rate](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-11.md#staking-parameters) (`maxcommchangerate`) per cycle.
 This is to prevent flash changing and allow for a more gradual adjustment of the commission rate.
+Finally, the new rate must be less than or equal to `maxcommchangerate`.

 ### Parameters